- The epic Dynasty spoof.

 Yetta: She's back?!
 My baby!

-Boy: You promised me fifty!
+Boy: But you promised us fifty!

 - Niles and C.C. crying over the latest development in a Spanish soap opera, in broken Spanish.
 When Maxwell comes in the room and angrily asks if they have anything better to do, the two leave the room together muttering stuff about Maxwell in Spanish.